arifhussainsyed8/arifhussainsyed8/README.md

 👨‍💻 M.Sc.
 Data Analytics student at BSBI Berlin, graduating Dec 2026
 🔬 1.5 years as Research Assistant at Fraunhofer ISE
-🎯 Focused on Data Engineering, Machine Learning & Big Data
+🎯 Focused on  Machine Learning & Big Data
-🇩🇪 Open to data & software roles in Germany
+🇩🇪 Open to data roles in Germany

 ---